-6. Our audit process and strategy
+4. Our audit process and strategy

-Objective and scope of our audit
+4.1 Objective and scope of our audit

-Under the National Audit Office's Code of Audit Practice (the 'Code') our principal objectives are to review and report on, the Council's:
+Under the Code of Audit Practice our principal objectives are to review and report on the Council's:

-- Financial statements. - Arrangements for securing economy, efficiency and effectiveness in its use of resources to the extent required by the relevant legislation and the requirements of the Code.
+- Financial statements - Arrangements for securing economy, efficiency and effectiveness in its use of resources to the extent required by the relevant legislation and the requirements of the Code.